-A healthy meal is a key to a healthy life.
+A healthy meal is the key to a healthy life.
 It doesn’t matter whether we have diabetes or not, we all have to try to live a healthy life.
-If we learn how to choose the proper food, then our body will have more energy.
+If we learn how to choose the proper food, then our bodies will have more energy.

 But, it is important to pick the right food based on our gender, activity, age, and the goals we are trying to achieve.
-Moreover, it is important to regulate our diet as the years go by, not for a short period of time.
+Moreover, it is important to regulate our diet as the years go by, not for a short period.

 Besides, if we want to get the most important nutrients out of our meal, we should know which meal to pick and how to serve it in a suitable portion.
 Here are some guides best suited for those with the condition.